Jes Interview Banner

 I eventually transitioned out of photographing everything else except the boudoir.

-Once I decided to lean into that style, I was really in love because I finally found what I loved, and it wasn’t because I was trying to be like everyone else.
+Once I decided to lean into that style, I was in love because I finally found what I loved, and it wasn’t because I was trying to be like everyone else.

 I didn’t like using Flash because I wanted to see what was being created in real-time.
-I started using lamps from Target, flashlights, and putting lights behind or in front of things to see what they would do.
+So, I started using lamps from Target, flashlights, and lights behind or in front of things to see what they would do.

 It didn’t stop there.
 I started attaching things to my camera to photograph through.
 I am now where I find something I like, photograph that way for a while, and modify it when I get bored.